-The brain's prefrontal cortex has been linked to the control of aggressive behaviors.
+The brain's prefrontal cortex has been linked to the

 And, studies have suggested that damage to this part of the brain can cause people to become more violent and antisocial.

 But it has remained unclear whether deficits in the prefrontal cortex drive violent behavior, or whether such problems — and the behavioral issues — are caused by a third and unknown factor.

 So, researchers from the University of Pennsylvania in Philadelphia and the Nanyang Technological University in Singapore have wondered whether stimulating the prefrontal cortex with electric currents could help to curb violent impulses.